 Donor Insemination: Why Aren’t We Happy?

-Although male infertility may make it impossible for a couple to achieve a pregnancy on their own, donor insemination is a form of alternative family building that allows infertile couples to become parents and is a good choice for people who, while acknowledging the importance of genes, believe ultimately that relationships are the foundation of a family.
-It is possible to be sad about the child you did not have and to embrace and love the child that you will have.
+Although male infertility may make it impossible for a couple to achieve a pregnancy on their own, donor conception is a form of alternative family building that allows infertile couples to become parents and is a good choice for people who, while acknowledging the importance of genes, believe ultimately that relationships are the foundation of a family.
+Your potential feelings of sadness about the child you could not have can coexist with your joy and hope for the child that you will have.

 Shame, Stigma, and Disclosure